-Graphic Reproduction Program
+Certificate of Completion: Graphic Reproduction Program

 The Graphic Reproduction program consists of two courses, Electronic Prepress Operations and Commercial Printing Operations.
-Each class is an open entry, 720-hour short-term vocational course.
 Either course can be completed in approximately 7 months.

 These courses are designed to prepare individuals for employment with entry-level skills in the printing and graphics industry.
 As part of their training, students have the opportunity to work in a real-world environment, producing actual projects for the district and non-profit organizations.
 This provides students with realistic production experience as they prepare to enter the graphics industry.